Chapter 2

 2.825 Claim by Owner After Sale.

-(1) If the property is sold as provided herein, and if within six months after the sale, the owner of the property, including money, files with the City Manager a claim for the property, and proves his right to the same, the City Manager shall direct that the money or the amount received for the property, less expenses of the sale, shall be paid to the owner from the City treasury.
+(1) If the property is sold as provided herein, and if within six months after the sale, the owner of the property, including money, files with the City Manager a claim for the property, and proves their right to the same, the City Manager shall direct that the money or the amount received for the property, less expenses of the sale, shall be paid to the owner from the City treasury.
 The City Manager shall not approve any claims filed more than six months after the sale.

 (2) If the property is transferred to the City or other governmental agency, in lieu of sale, it may be claimed by the lawful owner thereof at any time within six months from the transfer to the City, or other governmental agency.
 The Chief of Police and the City Manager, in disposing of property in the manner provided herein, shall not be liable to the owner thereof.